oudream/RobWork/doc/sphinx/index.rst

 - :ref:`installation` guides you through setting up RobWork on Ubuntu, CentOS and Windows.
 - :ref:`manual` provides tutorials on basic usage of RobWork and RobWorkStudio.
 New users should start with these tutorials.
-- :ref:`tutorials` provides tutorials on more advanced topics.
 - :ref:`file_formats` is a reference for the XML format used to describe scenes in RobWork.
 - :ref:`interfaces` gives details about developing in different languages, such as C++, Python, Java & Lua.
 - :ref:`contributing` gives information about coding standards and the procedure for contributing code to the RobWork project.